Billecart-Salmon At A Glance

 Based in its gorgeous family house in Mareuil-sur-Aÿ next to Epernay, Billecart-Salmon is a much-respected family-owned maison renewed for the finesse of its champagnes.
 Its popularity and success are greatly connected to its non-vintage rosé, one of the very best in this category, and a true benchmark.
-The brand is a reference in France, in Australia–where it is also known as “Billy”–and in many more countries.
+It is the 7th most admired Champagne brand and a reference in France, in Australia–where it is also known as “Billy”–and in many more countries.

 Nicolas François Billecart and Elisabeth Salmon were both members of families who owned vineyards around Mareuil-sur-Aÿ and that sold grapes to the Champagne houses.
 In 1818, they married and founded their house Billecart-Salmon and began producing and selling their champagne.
 Subsequently, Louis Salmon, Elisabeth’s brother with a passion for enology, joined the family business.
 While Nicolas François oversaw all the commercial activity, Louis dedicated himself to winemaking.